-Students are advised to take 15-16 credits of Suggested Electives, sufficient to complete 60 credits total.
-Students are advised to choose one of the one-credit fieldwork courses (ENG 238, COM 141, COM 142, or HUM276).
+Suggested Electives: Students are advised to take 15-16 credits of Suggested Electives, sufficient to complete 60 credits total.
+Students are advised to choose one of the one-credit field work courses (ENG 238, COM 141, COM 142, or HUM276).

 You may choose any Arts and Science electives.
-In addition to the recommended internship, especially suggested are Topics in Creative Writing (ENG 232) or the Screenwriting Seminar (EMS 112).
-As this is an A.A. degree, you have the flexibility to explore beyond Creative Writing as well.
+In addition to the recommended internship listed below, especially suggested are Topics in Creative Writing (ENG 232) or the Screenwriting Seminar (EMS 112).
+As this is an A.A. degree, you have the flexibility to explore beyond Creative Writing as well, including up to six non-Arts and Science credits.

-2 Only six non-Arts and Science credits may be taken towards an A.A. degree.
+Only six non-Arts and Science credits may be taken towards an A.A. degree.

 Depending on the course selection, 80% of this program can be completed online.
-Go to www.hcc.edu/catalog for further information.